 There are several ways to avoid paying PMI:

-- Save more: If you delay your home purchase and save a larger down payment, it could prevent you from having to pay PMI.
+- Save more: If you delay your home purchase and can afford a larger down payment, it could prevent you from having to pay PMI.

-- Ask the lender to pay: Some lenders will cover the cost, referred to as lender-paid mortgage insurance (LPMI).
+- Ask the lender to pay: Some lenders will cover the cost of your mortgage loan, referred to as lender-paid mortgage insurance (LPMI).
 However, there is a tradeoff because you could have a higher interest rate on your mortgage if you go this route.

 - Get a piggyback mortgage: Instead of getting one mortgage, you could have two.
-This is most often done in an 80/10/10 split, with an 80% first mortgage, 10% second mortgage and a 10% down payment.
+This is most often done in what’s called an 80/10/10 split, with an 80% first mortgage, 10% percent second mortgage and a 10% down payment.

-- Find a lender with their own program: Some lenders offer low down payment options without PMI.
-This could be for first-time homebuyers, low-income buyers or people in certain professions, like doctors or teachers.
+- Find a lender with its own mortgage insurance program: Some lenders offer low down payment options without PMI.
+This could be for first-time homebuyers, low-income buyers or people with certain occupations, like doctors or teachers.

 - Use a Veterans Affairs (VA) loan: If you qualify for a loan through the Department of Veterans Affairs, you may be able to get a mortgage without a down payment and avoid paying PMI.